JereKuusela/valheim-upgrade_world/publish/README.md

 	- Adds a new setting "Safe zone objects" to allow excluding areas by non-player built objects.
 	- Adds a new command `locations_swap` to swap locations.
 	- Changes the `world_clean` command to also remove missing locations.
+	- Fixes the `zones_reset` command not always visually updating the nearby terrain.

 - v1.32
 	- Adds a new command `chests_search` to search chests and stands.